It’s flippin’ fun! This fast food restaurant will have you grilling like a pro and serving up some tasty shakes to your customers.

 To make crinkle fries, accordion-fold the strips of yellow construction paper and drop them in the plastic cup to “cook.”
 You’ll definitely want to “crinkle” the fries, otherwise the tongs won’t pick them up.
 And don’t forget the pickle (a pickle-shaped piece of green craft foam, with lines drawn in with markers).

 Finally, milkshakes.
 Start by decorating the paper cups with dot stickers.
 Then, shorten the drinking straws so they fit better in the cups.
 I cut 0.75″ off the top, and 1.25″ off the bottom of each straw.
 To create a flavored shake, roll the polyester foam between your palms (like you’re making a clay snake).
 Then wrap the pipe cleaner around it in a loose spiral, and drop it in the cup.

 Pop in the straw and you’re done!

-Looking to round out your meal with some fruits and veggies?
-Check out our fabulous produce stand here.
+Want to SUPERSIZE it?
+Sink your teeth into this gigantic burger story time!
+Or perhaps you’re looking to round out your meal with some fruits and veggies?
+Check out our fabulous produce stand.